OmdenaAI/Berlin-Chapter-Challenge-Waste-Management/src/tasks/task-4-modelling&evaluation/models-vijaymamilla/README.md

-Implemented the Machine learning model using the Regression model and predicted the Waste by Year, State, and Waste.
+Implemented the Machine learning model using the Regression model and predicted the Waste by Year, State, and Waste Type

-1. Use case -1 - How to test the model - Forecast Waste by Year and Waste
+1. Use case -1 - How to test the model - Forecast Waste by Year and Waste Type

 	model = pickle.load(open('wm-model.pkl','rb'))